 3) LIKE A ROCK.
 Consider a sturdy tripod for sharper images and better compositions.
 Tripods force you to slow down (a good thing) so that you can deliberately frame your images and will stop camera movement (a bad thing) to increase the sharpness of your photos.
 This is especially important when you seek to enlarge your prized pics in order to razzle and dazzle your friends!

 4) IT’S NOT OVER — UNTIL IT’S OVER.
 There are many computer software programs available that provide you with the tools to enhance your photographs after you have taken them (Adobe Lightroom, Elements, Photoshop etc.).
 They allow for you to adjust exposure, image highlights & shadows, contrast, color saturation, etc., in your images to bring out the best photographs.
 There are also many online tutorials, as well as classes available, to learn how to fully utilize these programs.

-Most importantly, grab your camera and get out and play in your garden.
-There is a wealth of color, details and amazing designs that await!
+Most importantly, grab your camera and get out there & play – and have FUN in your garden!
+There is a wealth of color, details, amazing designs and surprises that await!

 Doug Bascom, Whatcom County Master Gardener (2009).